New Village in Miami

 When was New Village in Miami last inspected?

-New Village in Miami was last inspected by Florida DBPR on March 16, 2026.
-The result was: Warning Issued.
+New Village in Miami was last inspected by Florida DBPR on May 20, 2026.
+The result was: Call Back - Complied.

 What are the most common violations at New Village in Miami?

-The most frequently cited violations at New Village in Miami are: Proper hand/arm washing, Food contact surfaces, Proper ventilation.
+The most frequently cited violations at New Village in Miami are: Proper hand/arm washing, Proper ventilation, Food contact surfaces.

 How many health inspections has New Village in Miami had?